 If you can get your hands on some cheap postcards or have some laying around your house or teacher’s office, try out this simple ESL writing activity.
 It may just be the novelty factor, but students seem to love it.
 This activity is ideal for working on common greetings, the past tense (more ideas here: ESL past tense activities), using descriptive words, as well as using synonyms to avoid repetition.

 Distribute the postcards to the students.
 You can do one per student, or put the students into pairs.
 They have to look at the picture on the front of the postcard and imagine that they went on this vacation.
 Then, they can write about their trip to a friend or family member.
+Students can include things like travel and transportation, foods, things they saw, etc.

 Post Postcard Writing Activities